 Articulated pipes are primarily utilized in areas where seabed burial is impossible or where the cable faces extreme risks of external mechanical damage:

-Rocky Seabeds and Reefs: In hard-rock areas where trenching is unfeasible, cables must be laid directly on the seabed.
-Articulated pipes provide a tough armor for them.
+1. Rocky Seabeds and Reefs: In hard-rock areas where trenching is unfeasible, cables must be laid directly on the seabed.
+Articulated pipes provide tough armor protection.

-Shore-end Landings: As cables transition from deep water to land, they cross intertidal zones and shallow beaches where they are exposed to heavy wave action, tidal friction, and abrasion from sand and gravel.
+2. Shore-end Landings: As cables transition from deep water to land, they cross intertidal zones and shallow beaches exposed to heavy wave action, tidal friction, and sand/gravel abrasion.

-Shipping Lanes and Anchorage Areas: To prevent cables from being snagged or damaged by ship anchors and bottom-trawling fishing nets.
+3. Shipping Lanes and Anchorage Areas: Prevent cables from being snagged or damaged by ship anchors and bottom-trawling fishing nets.

-Offshore Wind Farms (J-tube Exits): At the transition zone between the wind turbine monopile and the seabed (the scour zone), pipes protect the cable from fatigue failure caused by hydrodynamic vortices and seabed erosion.
+5. Offshore Wind Farms (J-tube Exits): At the transition zone between wind turbine monopiles and the seabed (scour zone), protect cables from fatigue failure caused by hydrodynamic vortices and seabed erosion.

 Materials

-To survive in highly corrosive deep-sea and shallow-water microbial environments for a design lifespan that usually exceeds 20 to 30 years, material selection is critical:
+To survive in highly corrosive deep-sea and shallow-water microbial environments over a 20–30+ year design lifespan, material selection is critical:

 1. Main Body: Ductile Cast Iron